gbura/gbura/README.md

 Frontend Developer
 ------------------

 I am a frontend developer with a solid theoretical knowledge and practical experience gained through personal and professional projects.
-My expertise primarily lies in coding with Vue.js, and I am currently expanding my skills by learning Nuxt.js.
-In my current role as a frontend developer, I specialize in building e-commerce websites using Next.js and React.
+My expertise primarily lies in coding with Vue.js and Nuxt.js.
+In my previous role as a frontend developer, I specialized in building e-commerce websites using Next.js and React.

 * 🌍  I'm based in Warsaw